kimbring2/uoservice/README.md

   **2. Python connection through the gRPC(No replay recording)**
   <img src="images/PythonConnectLaunch.gif" width="500">

+  In Human Play of step 1, the agent information is obtained through the game screen.
+Then, agent is controlled via the mouse.
+However, this process is substituted through code in case of the Python connecting mode.

   **3. Replay Recording(Human Play with no Python connection)**

 - Run the [sample Python Application](https://github.com/kimbring2/uoservice/blob/main/uoservice/examples/semaphore_sync.py).
 ```